NICE-Data-and-Analytics/COSTmos/README.md

 <!-- badges: end -->

 COSTmos collates and displays reference data sets on healthcare costs in England.
-These are displayed in a Shiny dashboard and available as data frames within the package.
+These are displayed in a Shiny dashboard and available as R objects within the package.

 Data sets included are:
 - [Drug